AndySECP/SpeaknGo/README.md

 ## Example of App service

-Below is the current version of the application User Interface.
+Below is the current version of the application's User Interface.

 <p align="center"> <img align="center" src='/figures/app.PNG'></p>